GChristensen/posts/_posts/2019-08-31-es6-readline.md

 categories: [HTML, JavaScript]
 ---

-It sometimes happens that you need to read gigabyte-long files in web applications, and placing them as a whole into memory is not an option.
+It sometimes happens that you need to read gigabyte-long files on the client side of web applications, and placing them as a whole into memory is not an option.
 Of course, there is [File.slice](https://developer.mozilla.org/en-US/docs/Web/API/Blob/slice), but things get complicated when you have to read, for example, an [UTF-8-encoded](https://en.wikipedia.org/wiki/UTF-8#History) text file.
 You need to do some byte juggling, and ES6 [async generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of)